John J. Studzinski: Early life and education

-John Studzinski was born on March 19, 1956, in Peabody, Massachusetts, a town 15 miles northeast of Boston.
+John Studzinski was born on 19 March 1956, in Peabody, Massachusetts, a town 15 miles northeast of Boston.
 His parents were working-class Polish immigrants, and his father was a financial manager at General Electric's aircraft-engine division.
-Education and industriousness were emphasised in the family, and music as well.
+Education and industriousness were emphasized in the family, and music as well.
 His was a traditional Polish Catholic family and community, and Catholicism and Christianity were a bedrock in his life.
 He worked in soup kitchens as a teenager, and helped start a toll-free number to inform adolescents about sexually transmitted diseases.

 Studzinski attended prep school at St. John's Preparatory School in Massachusetts, graduating in 1974.
-He graduated magna cum laude from Bowdoin College in 1978, with a double BA degree in biology and sociology.
+He graduated magna cum laude from Bowdoin College in 1978, with a BA degree in biology and sociology.
 He received an MBA in finance and marketing from the University of Chicago in 1980.

 Career

 Morgan Stanley

-After receiving his MBA, Studzinski began his investment banking career in New York in 1980 on Wall Street, at Morgan Stanley.
+After receiving his MBA, Studzinski began his investment banking career in New York in 1980 on Wall Street at Morgan Stanley.
 He spent 23 years at the company, in positions of increasing responsibility.
-In 1984 he moved to London, to create and build Morgan Stanley's European mergers and acquisitions (M&A) advisory business.
+In 1984 he moved to London to create and build Morgan Stanley's European mergers and acquisitions (M&A) advisory business.
 He served as head of the European investment banking division and deputy chairman of Morgan Stanley International.
 By the time he left Morgan Stanley in 2003, the division he built was the number three European M&A advisory.